nestjs-mod/nestjs-mod-fullstack/steps/2024-08-09/en.md

 ```

+{% endspoiler %}

-### Add a command to the pm2 configuration to launch the Angular application in watch mode
+### 5. Add a command to the pm2 configuration to launch the Angular application in watch mode

 Updated PM2 configuration `ecosystem.config.json`